stitchdata/docs/_integration-schemas/marketo/lists.md

 description: |
   The `leads` table contains info about the static lists in your {{ integration.display_name }} account.

-  Note that due to some of the limitations in Marketo’s API, only static lists will be replicated.
+  **Note**: Due to some of the limitations in Marketo’s API, only static lists will be replicated.

-notes:

 replication-method: "Incremental"
 api-method: